 Setting up your Knowledge Base

 To set up your Knowledge Base and create a dedicated space for your customers to find the answers they're looking for:

 If you have multiple properties, check to make sure you're currently viewing the correct one by hovering over the hamburger icon at the top of the Dashboard.

 On the Dashboard ⮕ click the Knowledge Base (book icon) tab in the left menu.
 Then, click the Configure button in the top right corner to start setting up your Knowledge Base.

 There are a lot of options for customization here and most of them will change how your Knowledge Base looks, so let's start with the most important part: where your Knowledge Base will live on the internet.

-On the left side, you'll see options for naming your Knowledge Base and domain information.
-Before you can start publishing articles you need a name and a subdomain so fill out those fields first then set the status to published.
-If you've chosen to use a custom domain you also have the option to enter it here.
+On the left side, you'll see options for naming your Knowledge Base and adding domain information.
+Before you can start publishing articles, you need a name and a subdomain.
+Fill out those fields first, then set the status to Published.
+If you've chosen to use a custom domain, you also have the option to enter it here.